996icu/996.ICU/README.md

 Even with interaction limits on, the issue area was totally out of control.
 So I **personally** decided to switch it off, not by GitHub or others.

-The 996ICU License
+License
 ---
 [996ICU License](LICENSE)

- - The purpose of this license is to prevent 996-style companies from using the software or codes under the license, and force those companies to balance their work schedule.
+ - The purpose of this license is to prevent anti-labour-law companies from using the software or codes under the license, and force those companies to balance their work schedule.
- - It is an idea of @xushunke: **Design A Software License Of Labor Protection -- 996ICU License**
+ - It is an idea of @xushunke: **Design A Software License Of Labor Protection -- 996ICU License**.
- - Its source is from @Artoria2e5.
 See [#15642](https://github.com/996icu/996.ICU/pull/15642) for more details.
- - This license should be used with other licenses as a practice of multi-licensing.
+> This version of 996 License is drafted by [Katt Gu, J.D, University of Illinois, College of Law](https://scholar.google.com.sg/citations?user=PTcpQwcAAAAJ&hl=en&oi=ao); advised by [Suji Yan](https://www.linkedin.com/in/tedkoyan/), CEO of [Dimension](https://www.dimension.im).
+>
+> This draft is adapted from the MIT license.
+For more detailed explaination, please see [Wiki](https://github.com/kattgu7/996-License-Draft/wiki).
+This license is designed to be compatible with all major open source licenses.
+>
+> For law professionals or anyone who are willing to contribute to further version directly, please go to [996-License-Draft](https://github.com/kattgu7/996-License-Draft).
+Thank you.